Thinking Of Having A Live Band, DJ Or Both At Your Wedding? These Tips Will Guide You

 Live Band: Pros and Cons

-A good band leader will be the master of ceremonies at your reception, interacting with folks on the dance floor, making the guests eager to sway to wondrous music, paying attention to the vibe of the room and finally selecting great music accordingly.
+A good band leader will be the master of ceremonies at your reception, interacting with folks on the dance floor, making the guests eager to sway to wondrous music, paying attention to the vibe of the room, and finally selecting great music accordingly.

 Anything can happen to raise the excitement level, from an infectious reggae interlude to a moving hip-hop moment.

-Also, no matter how great the band, they can’t have the instruments and professionalism of a standard DJ, who can keep a huge variety of music on hand.
+Bands can be pricier than DJs.
+Furthermore, no matter how great the band, they can’t have the instruments and professionalism of a standard DJ, who can keep a huge variety of music on hand.

 DJ (Disc Jockey): Pros and Cons

-Plus, the songs played will sound exactly as you remember them, encouraging guests to sing along and catch the most fun.
+Today’s DJs are artists in their own right and are well-reckoned with, offering balanced and exciting mixes of musical styles for all ages.
+Plus, the songs played will sound exactly as you remember them, encouraging guests to sing along and have the most fun.

-Pros: If there are a dozen songs you’re dying to hear at your wedding, it likely won’t be a problem for your DJ to find each track.
+If there are a dozen songs you’re dying to hear at your wedding, it likely won’t be a problem for your DJ to find each track.

-Also, DJs are generally less expensive than bands.
+Furthermore, DJs are generally less expensive than bands.
 A DJ with a charismatic stage presence and excellent MC skills can really set the mood and keep the party going.

-Give them your personal request list, songs they must play and, perhaps more importantly, a do-not-play list.
-Worried you’ll hear “Agatha Moses” on your very big day and special event?
+You should also know that all professional business individuals would be open to your likes and dislikes and willing to work together with you to achieve the best.
+Give them your personal request list, songs they must play, and, perhaps more importantly, a do-not-play list.
+Are you worried that you will hear “Agatha Moses” on your very big day and special event?

 Then you should specifically prohibit the playing of a song you feel strongly about in your agreement before you sign any contract.